pyeventsourcing/eventsourcing/docs/topics/design.rst

 store.
 This layer is the original core of this library (the other layers were provided originally as reference examples, to demonstrate how to use the infrastructure).

-The central object of the infrastructure layer is the event store.
-The event store object has a sequenced item mapper and a record manager.
-The infrastructure layer uses a default persistence model of "sequenced items".
-Domain events can be serialised to (and deserialised from) sequenced items by the sequenced item mapper.
-Sequenced items can be recorded in (and retrieved from) a database system by the record manager.

-The library is designed to allow its default functionality to be extended or replaced easily.

 Any interface layer will depend on the application layer.